-I learned this quickly myself when I started at HubSpot.
-I had to build and launch my own website in the first 30 days on the job as if I were a marketer -- the persona we were selling to.
-If I hadn’t had this experience, I would’ve been far less effective selling to our prospective customers.
+I learned this quickly when I started at HubSpot.
+I had to build and launch my own website in the first 30 days on the job as if I were a marketer — the persona we were selling to.
+If I hadn’t had this experience, I would’ve been far less effective at selling to our prospective customers.

 And the “pain” didn’t end there.
-To this day I still write blog posts, co-host a podcast, and maintain a website of my own.
-I do this partially because it’s beneficial to me, but I also do it to constantly remind myself of how hard it is to be a marketer (which is one portion of the audience that my company sells to).
+To this day, I still write blog posts and maintain a website of my own.
+I do this partially because it’s beneficial to me, but I also do it to remind myself of how hard it is to be a marketer (which is one audience segment my company sells to).

 Roberge first teaches his students that questions are a valuable way of selling.
 Then, he explains asking closed-ended questions (yes/no questions) is better than asking none.

-But to understand what truly matters to your prospect, they must explain it to you in their own words -- which brings him to open-ended questions.
+But to understand what truly matters to your prospect, they must explain it to you in their own words — which brings up open-ended questions.
 These start with phrases like, “What’s your opinion on …”, “To what extent …”, “How do you think …”, “What led up to …”, etc.

-Using open-ended lines of questioning to get prospects to open up to you -- which was the backbone of my entire sales strategy -- matters for the simple reason that most people are resistant to what they hear, but believe what they say.
+These questions get prospects to open up to you, and it was the backbone of my entire sales strategy.
+Open-ended questions also matter because most people are resistant to what they hear but believe what they say.
 When you get them to say they need to change, there is no selling involved.
 They’ve sold themselves for you.

-If your customer sees you repeatedly have to ask someone else questions or bring them in for product demos, they’ll wonder why they’re dealing with you versus these other more knowledgeable people.
+If your customer sees you repeatedly ask someone else questions or bring them in for product demos, they’ll wonder why they’re dealing with you versus these other, more knowledgeable people.